 - Collaborate with the global ROS1+ community to share knowledge about ROS1+ cancer; help patients access testing, targeted therapies, and clinical trials; improve patient outcomes; and accelerate development of new treatments

-- Promote and fund research to develop new treatments and study ROS1+ cancer biology, response to targeted therapy, treatment sequence strategies, and mechanisms of drug resistance
+- Promote research to develop new treatments and study ROS1+ cancer biology, response to targeted therapy, treatment sequence strategies, and mechanisms of drug resistance

 - Project 1: Establish an open-source databank of our project data (with personal information removed) that will be available to researchers and participating patients